QwertyAndrew/ImagePixelGrabber/README.md

 Once installed, you are ready to go.

 # Usage
-1. Implement a PNG file inside the folder where the ImagePixelGrabberRBLX.py file is.
+1. Implement a PNG, JPG, or JPEG file inside the folder.

 ![](/ImageForREADME/ImageInFolder.jpg)

 2. Open the Python file.
-3. As long as it's a PNG file, the image itself will be resized to 64x64 resolution.
+3. As long as it's a valid file format, the image itself will be resized to 64x64 resolution.
 It will also open the file just to let you know how it will looks like.

 ![](/ImageForREADME/Success.jpg)